micaelaneus/strength-as-ccoty/journal-strength-in-your-natal-sky.md

-## JOURNAL: STRENGTH IN YOUR NATAL SKY
+# JOURNAL: STRENGTH IN YOUR NATAL SKY

 Incorporating astrology is an easy and effective way to personalize how you work with aspects of Strength.
-You need your natal chart, which many online sources will calculate for free (see Resources and References).
+You need your natal chart, which many online sources will calculate for free.

 Once you have it, note the signs and planets for 1) the house ruled by Leo, 2) the house hosting your Sun, 3) your Fifth house, and 4) your Eighth house.

 Each of these houses connects to the themes, struggles, and opportunities of an area of your life.
 Unfortunately, we can’t go into each possible combination in this guide (cough, newsletter) so you’ll have to look them up yourself or find an experienced astrologer.
 Feel out how the house, its ruling astrological sign, and any planetary bodies influence one another to illuminate a core theme or field of interest.

-*INSERT TABLE HERE*
+INSERT TABLE HERE

 Complete the following prompts for each of the combinations you listed in the table above, even your empty houses.
 But remember, this isn't a social studies test!
 Focus on the meanings that matter most to you rather than on getting the astrological definitions correct (whatever that is).